 Mario began coaching runners in 2004 and has guided dozens of elite and age-group runners to personal bests and Boston Marathon qualifying times.
 In 2011, he became the coach of the Prado Women’s Racing Team in San Diego, leading them to two straight USA Track & Field San Diego-Imperial Association cross country titles.
 In the summer of 2012, Mario was a coach for the Costa Rican Olympic team in London, where he guided Cesar Lizano to a 65th-place finish in the men’s marathon.

-A New England native now firmly transplanted in southern California, Mario lives in San Diego with his wife Christine, their four bikes, and over 40 pairs of running shoes.
+A New England native now firmly transplanted in California, Mario lives in the Bay Area with his wife Christine, their four bikes, and over 40 pairs of running shoes.